Why companies cannot afford to skip training their external partners

 - Training access: How can I simplify training access?

-- Employee motivation: How can my training design ensure that external employees enjoy the training process and retain the learned content?
+- Learner motivation: How can my training design ensure that external partners enjoy the training process and retain the learned content?

-Already today, onboarding can be integrated into an existing LMS.
-But this is hardly ever used.
+Onboarding can already be integrated into an existing LMS, but this benefit is hardly ever used.

 We took a little trip into the (near) future to see what a successful onboarding process could look like.